-This week’s post is something we are passionate about, that affects us all as individuals.
+As humans the earth, it’s environment is something we should be passionate about, because it affects us all as individuals.

 Environmental conservation and ways we can contribute to this as individuals.

 Environmental Conservation simply means the protection, management, preservation or restoration of natural environments and ecological communities that inhibit them.